What did you say the link was to see those volcano pictures?

 Do you see any problem with that campaign?

-And it's hard to change to move off of that.
+I think that they've been in a tough fight, and it's hard to change, to move off of that.

-But it became pretty clear to me that I was not gonna be the nominee.
+But it became pretty clear to me that I was not going to be the nominee.

 Yep.

-And it also became pretty clear to you that you your endorsement in North Carolina wouldn't matter because you couldn't even carry North Carolina as Carrie's vice president.
+And it also became pretty clear to you that your endorsement in North Carolina wouldn't matter because you couldn't even carry North Carolina as Kerry's vice president.

-Want to go back to audio somebody number 10, ladies and gentlemen, because Bill Clinton is right about this.
+Want to go back to audio sombre number 10, ladies and gentlemen, because Bill Clinton is right about this.

 It was on a campaign trail in West Virginia.